-This document has been prepared in accordance with the Central Bank of Nigeria Guidelines on the Issuance and Treatment of Bankers Acceptances and Commercial Paper, issued on 11th September 2019 and the FMDQ Exchange Commercial Paper Registration and Quotation Rules in force from time to time.
-The document is not required to be registered with the Nigerian Stock Exchange ("NSE") or the Securities and Exchange Commission ("SEC") but it is required to be registered at the FMDQ Exchange.
+This document has been prepared in accordance with the Central Bank of Nigeria Guidelines on the Issuance and Treatment of Bankers Acceptances and Commercial Paper, issued on 11th September 2019 and the CBN letter to deposit money banks and discount houses dated July 12, 2016 on Mandatory Registration and Listing of Commercial Papers (together the "CBN Guidelines") and the Commercial Paper Registration and Quotation Rules (the "Rules") of the FMDQ Securities Exchange Limited ("FMDQ Exchange") The document is not required to be registered with the Nigerian Exchange ("NGX") or the Securities and Exchange Commission ("SEC") but it is required to be registered at the FMDQ Exchange.
 This document is important and should be read carefully.
 If any recipient is in any doubt about its contents or the actions to be taken, such recipient should consult his/her/its Banker, Stockbroker, Accountant, Solicitor or any other professional adviser for guidance immediately.